joseluisulloafulgeri/embodyOtree/readme.md

 Why?
 * Original Software uses csv files instead of a database.
 * Compataibility with Heroku.
 Thus easy hosting.
-* oTree makes it simple to modify and extend the survey
+* oTree makes it simple to modify and extend the survey.

 Note
-* unlike the original code this Version does not contain any inquiry of demographic data
+* unlike the original code this version does not contain any inquiry of demographic data.
-* though, due to the otree framework, further questionaires are easy to add
+* though, due to the otree framework, further questionaires are easy to add.